danielgarciaalhama/tcltools/tclunit/README.md

 ## Usage

-Before use it, take into account to order the unit test in a own namespace, the tests are run based on the namespace where they are defined.
-If you do not separate the tests of different namespace into different namespaces, it will considered all as a part of the same namespace.
-In other words, if you have two namespaces named car and bike, if you define everything in a namespace named ::tests, everything will be considered as a part of the same namespace and you will not able to run them independently by namespace.
+Before use it, take into account to order the unit test by namespace because the tests are run based on the namespace where they are defined.
+If you do not separate the tests of different namespace into different namespaces, they will be considered as a part of the same namespace.
+In other words, if you have two namespaces named car and bike, if you define everything in a namespace named ::tests, everything will be considered as a part of the same namespace and you will not able to run them independently by namespace (the beforeEach, afterEach, setUp and tearDown functions will not be independent and cannot be dupplicated).
 In that case, I recommend defining the tests in namespaces named carTest and bikeTest.

 The best way to learn it is just checking the simple example added at examples.
 The file simplemath.tcl contains a simple addition procedure.
 Inside the testexamples.tcl you can find how the library is used for testing this simplemath.tcl file.